AbeFielding/startup/notes.md

 after doing this add a git commit -m "info of what you changed"

 then to push you can type git push origin main. this will push to the branch main or whatever you choose to type.

+How to get into server

+IP 98.82.62.60

+ssh -i production ubuntu@98.82.62.60 be in the proper path

+https doesnt work use http